james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 Overall I hope this blog entry has been useful to read!
 It's a first really as far as my own blog posts go, and I enjoyed writing it.

 If you have any questions, or want to know more head over to twitter and reach me there.
-All the links are below.
+All the links are below!

-Thanks for taking the time to read this!
-Hopefully more good stuff to come!
+Thanks for taking the time to read this.
+Oh, and Happy Pi Day / Week 🍰